- "Wildlings" redirects here. The Vale mountain clans are also sometimes called "wildlings".

-The wall which separates the Free Folk from the rest of the Westeros in many ways defines them.
-Due to their isolation from the rest of Westeros, they remain a free people, free of states, free of nobles, kings, and laws but those of their own choosing, following whatever leader they please.
+The Wall which separates the free folk from the rest of the Westeros in many ways defines them.
+Due to their isolation, they remain a free people, free of states, free of nobles, kings, and laws but those of their own choosing, following whatever leader they please.
 They believe that the gods made the earth for all men to share and when the kings came with their crowns and their steel swords, they stole it - by claiming it was all theirs and theirs alone.

 Naming of a Child

-Women who wed brothers, fathers, or clan kin offend the gods, and are cursed with weak and sickly children.
+Women who wed brothers, fathers, or clan kin are believed to offend the gods, and are cursed with weak and sickly children.

-Raiding beyond the Wall is a large part of Free Folk culture.
+Raiding south of the Wall is a large part of free folk culture.
 Raiders start at a young age, as little as twelve years.
 Raiders either climb the Wall or use little boats to cross the Bay of Seals around it.
 Climbing the height of the Wall is an exercise that can take most of a day and rangers often find the broken bodies of those who have fallen.

-To climb the Wall the Free Folk use the aid of huge ladders of woven hemp, queer boots of supple doeskin spiked with iron, bronze, or more usually jagged bone, small stone-headed hammers, stakes of iron and bone and horn, and antlers with sharpened tines bound to wooden hafts with strips of hide serving as ice axes.
+To climb the Wall, the free folk use the aid of huge ladders of woven hemp, boots of supple doeskin spiked with iron, bronze, or jagged bone, small stone-headed hammers, stakes of iron and bone and horn, and antlers with sharpened tines bound to wooden hafts with strips of hide serving as ice axes.

-Over the decades, With the weakening of the Night’s Watch, the Free Folk find it much easier to either climb the Wall or paddle small boats through the Bay of Seals, growing bolder they raid as far as the Umber lands, the Northern mountain clans or even Bear Island, instead of the usual villages and holdfasts in the Gift.
+Over the decades, with the weakening of the Night's Watch, the free folk have found it much easier to either climb the Wall or paddle small boats through the Bay of Seals, growing bolder they raid as far as the Umber lands, the northern mountain clans or even Bear Island, instead of the usual villages and holdfasts in the Gift.

-Raiders do not cross the Wall to steal fish and apples.
-They take swords and axes, spices, silks, furs, every coin, ring, and jeweled cup they can find, casks of wine in summer and casks of beef in winter, and they take women in any season to carry them off beyond the Wall.
+Raiders cross the Wall to steal swords and axes, spices, silks, furs, and any valuables they can find.
+They are known to take women in any season to carry them off beyond the Wall.